Guidance and tips for fans travelling to the 2018 FIFA World Cup in Russia.

 Sign up for travel advice email alerts and receive updates for Russia.

-The 2018 FIFA World Cup will take place in Russia from 14 June to 15 July.
+The 2018 FIFA World Cup is taking place in Russia until 15 July.

 There are 11 host cities:

 The England team are based in Repino, near St Petersburg.
 They were drawn in Group G and played Tunisia in Volgograd on 18 June.
 They will play Panama in Nizhny Novgorod on 24 June, and Belgium in Kaliningrad on 28 June.

 Should England progress beyond the group stages, they could play in Moscow, St Petersburg, Kazan, Rostov-on-Don, or Samara.

 The government’s priority is the safety and security of British fans travelling to Russia for the World Cup.
 The overwhelming majority of visits to Russia are trouble-free.
 Since 2016, five British teams have played European matches in Russia, with no significant issues reported.
 However, we encourage British nationals to be good guests wherever they travel in the world, and to do their research before they travel to understand local laws and customs, so they can have a safe and enjoyable trip.